yvann-ba/ComfyUI_Yvann-Nodes/README.md

 >  - **invert_weights**: Inverts the audio weights
 >
 >  **Outputs**:
->  - **audio_weights**: A float list of audio-reactive weights based on the processed audio
+>  - **graph_audio**: An image displaying a graph of the audio weights over time, representing the variation in intensity across the analyzed frames
 >  - **processed_audio**: The separated or processed audio (e.g., drums, vocals) used in the analysis
 >  - **original_audio**: The original audio input without modifications
->  - **audio_visualization**: An image displaying a graph of the audio weights over time, representing the variation in intensity across the analyzed frames
+>  - **audio_weights**: A float list of audio-reactive weights based on the processed audio
 >
 ></details>